Social Work Practice Standards

 - See the family and others in the home; observe how the child engages with family.

-- Address specific issues raised in plans and reviews: hygiene, food, violence, drugs and alcohol, domestic violence, pets.
+- Address specific issues raised in plans and reviews: hygiene, food, violence, drugs and alcohol, domestic abuse, pets.
 Assess the progress of any interventions;

-- In Looked after Children Statutory visits, it is best practice to:
+- In Children Looked After Statutory visits, it is best practice to:

 - Assess stability and review suitability of placement – does this placement still form an integral part of the child's Care Plan;